FuadAbdi1024/requirement-analysis/README.md

 - Reduces the risk of **scope creep** and misunderstandings.
 - Ensures that the final product **meets user needs** and expectations.
 - Saves time and cost by minimizing rework due to unclear or missed requirements.

+## ✅ Why is Requirement Analysis Important?

+Requirement Analysis plays a crucial role in the success of any software project.
+It sets the foundation for the entire Software Development Life Cycle (SDLC).
+Here are three key reasons why it is critical:

+### 1. 🎯 Ensures Clear Understanding of Project Scope
+Requirement analysis helps stakeholders and development teams agree on **what the software should do**.
+By clearly defining the scope early, it minimizes misunderstandings, prevents scope creep, and aligns everyone’s expectations.

+### 2. 🛠 Reduces Development Errors and Rework
+Well-defined and validated requirements reduce the chances of building incorrect or incomplete functionality.
+This leads to **fewer bugs**, less rework, and **saves time and cost** during development and testing phases.

+### 3. 📈 Improves Product Quality and User Satisfaction
+By gathering and analyzing real user needs and business goals, requirement analysis ensures that the end product **solves the right problem** and provides value to its users.
+This results in higher quality software and **greater user satisfaction**.